GABETROLL/holbertonschool-shell/init_files_variables_and_expansions/README.md

 	10: Echo global variable 'BREATH' to the power of 'LOVE'
 	11: Echo global variable 'BINARY' number in base 10

-	12: Printf global float 'NUM' to two decimals of presicion
+	13: Printf global float 'NUM' to two decimals of presicion
+	14: Echo global variable 'DECIMAL' in hexadecimal